European rabbit: Reproduction and development

 Female European rabbits nurse their kits once a night, for only a few minutes.
 After suckling is complete, the doe seals the entrance to the stop with soil and vegetation.
 In its native Iberian and southern French range, European rabbit young have a growth rate of 5 g per day, though such kittens in non-native ranges may grow 10 g per day.
 Weight at birth is 30–35 g and increases to 150–200 g by 21–25 days, during the weaning period.
 European rabbit kits are born blind, deaf, and nearly naked.
 The ears do not gain the power of motion until 10 days of age, and can be erected after 13.
 The eyes open 11 days after birth.
 At 18 days, the kittens begin to leave the burrow.

-Sexual maturity in bucks is attained at 4 months, while does can begin to breed at 3-5 months.
+Dewlaps

+A dewlap is a longitudinal flap of skin or similar flesh that hangs beneath the lower jaw or neck.
+It is a secondary sex characteristic in rabbits, caused by the presence of female sex hormones.
+They develop with puberty.
+A female rabbit who has been neutered before reaching sexual maturity will not develop a dewlap, and even if a doe is neutered after developing a dewlap, the dewlap will gradually disappear over several months.
+This also aligns with the results of injecting male rabbits with female sex hormones, specifically the ones from pregnant women's urine.
+The male rabbits developed dewlaps, which then gradually disappeared once administration had ceased.
+While it is unclear exactly what function a dewlap performs, pregnant female rabbits will pluck fur from their dewlaps shortly before giving birth to line a nest for their young as one use.